hidayatarg/AspnetMicroservices/README.md

 # AspnetMicroservices

 It is written using .net core 7.0.
-Here is the big picture of the project
+Here is the big picture of the project.
+Sooner I will upgrade to .net 8.0
 ![Big-Picture](images/big_pic.png)

 ## Catalog REST APIs